 For many people, the main thing holding them back from cooking at home is the fear of learning how.
 Here at the Sargent Choice Nutrition Center we want to help you get over this fear by equipping you with some cooking basics.
 Once you’ve mastered these, you’ll be amazed at how non-threatening most recipes will become – you may even find a passion for cooking!
 In this post, I’d like to take the opportunity to teach you how to master the process of preparing dried beans.

 Whether they are in a delicious dish of red beans and rice, baked to perfection in a classic bean pot, or simply topping off a salad in the dining hall, beans are a tasty addition to any meal.
-I recently had the chance to present on the wonders of beans and the easy ways to prepare them in RD, MS, Sarah Butler’s Vegetarian Eating class.
+I recently had the chance to present on the wonders of beans and the easy ways to prepare them in Sarah Butler’s Vegetarian Nutrition & Cooking class.

 Why buy dried beans?